 - After training, we ask that Sanctuary Monitors make a commitment to work a minimum of two to three years.

-- Volunteers must be a minimum of 18 years of age, have a valid driver’s license and have access to a vehicle.
+- Volunteers must be a minimum of 18 years of age.

 - Volunteers must pass a criminal background check.